 Here’s the week ahead:

-Please do support live music – where no entry fee is mentioned assume your purchases from the venue pay the musicians.
+Where no entry fee is mentioned please assume your generous purchases from the venue pay the musicians.